MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-app-key-vault.md

     ]
 ```

-Specifying two key vaults ensures a higher availability of secrets.
+Specifying two key vaults ensures a higher availability of secrets, especially if created in two different Azure regions.
 At runtime, the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] platform will iterate both key vaults until the secret is successfully retrieved.
 If one of the key vaults is unavailable for any reason, the extension will continue to execute because the other key vault will most likely be available.

-## Add code to retrieve secrets the key vault
+## Add code to retrieve secrets from the key vault

 Next, you add code to the extension for reading secrets from the key vault at runtime.
 To read secrets, you use the **Secrets** module of the System Application.
 Specifically, you'll use codeunit **3800 "App Key Vault Secret Provider"**.
 This codeunit includes two methods: